-If a dispute or conflict arises, the Grievant is expected to make reasonable, good faith efforts to resolve the dispute or conflict directly and promptly with the Respondent prior to beginning the Grievance Procedure (11.3.4).
-A Grievant should first discuss his or her concerns with the Respondent.
-If those efforts fail, the Grievant may utilize the Grievance Procedure below, except as noted in 11.3.7A when the President is the respondent of the grievance.
+If a dispute or conflict arises, the Grievant is expected to make reasonable, good faith efforts to resolve the dispute or conflict directly and promptly with the Respondent prior to filing a grievance and beginning the Grievance Procedure (11.3.4).
+A Grievant should first discuss their concerns with the Respondent.
+If those efforts fail, the Grievant may utilize the Grievance Procedure below.